segmentio/segment-docs/src/unify/salesforce-unify.md

 ## Data synchronization

-After you've connected Salesforce and the Segment Profiles destination, the integration begin syncing data based on the following:
+After you've connected Salesforce and the Segment Profiles destination, the integration begins syncing data:

 - New or updated records in Salesforce get sent to Segment Profiles based on your mapping configuration.
 - The initial sync includes historical data within the range specified in your Selective Sync settings.